September 25th

 Commentary:

-The poet very tactfully compares and (in the next moment) contrasts the attributes of a miser vs a giver.
-In the first part of the verse, he says there is a stark similarity between two people - both earn wealth for the benefit of others!
-On first thought, the listener would think the verse is about two noble people.
+The poet very tactfully compares and (in the next moment) contrasts the attributes of a miser vs. a giver.
+In the first part of the verse, he says there is a stark similarity between two people—both earn wealth for the benefit of others!
+At first thought, the listener would think the verse is about two noble people.
 But the second half brings attention to the distinct disparity between the two!

 If one has to see the difference between a miser and a giver, it is quite easy.
-A miser hoards his assets whereas a generous, charitable, giver readily parts with his bounty!
+A miser hoards his assets whereas a generous and charitable giver readily parts with his bounty!
 The world considers a giver as a magnanimous soul whereas a hoarder is considered stingy and selfish.
-So far, the points are precise and comprehensible.
+So far, their differences are precise and comprehensible.

 pada vigrahaH: